gkristian/csd_project/README.md

 TODO:

--add the hosts to the graph (30 mins)
+-add the hosts to the graph.
+Study shows using a MultiGraph is much better than DiGraph but is a MultiNode graph directional?
+(30 mins)

 -use the link.to_dict() to add out_port to each switch so that from the graph the path can be built (5 hrs)